frankdean/trip-server/README.md

 See [DockerTips](https://www.fdsd.co.uk/wiki/Tech/DockerTips.html) which
 contains some notes on running a Docker swarm.

+### Using Docker for Development

+It is possible to develop the application using a Docker container, by working in the directory containing the current `trip-server` source code and with the `trip-web-client` source code in a directory of that name, sharing the same parent directory.
+These folders will be bind mounted to `/app-server` and `/webapp` in the running container.

+To ensure there are no conflicts between the state of the source folders and the container, it is best to have a clean source tree as shown by `git clean -dxn`.
+You may want to backup some files, such as the configuration files, `config.json` or `config.yaml` before running `git clean -dxf` to remove any files not under source control.

+Use `docker-compose` to start up the containers:

+	$ sudo docker-compose -f docker-compose-dev up --build -d

+To stop the container:

+	$ sudo docker-compose -f docker-compose-dev down

+Add the `--volumes` parameter to the end of the command to also remove the container's volumes which are used to keep the state of the database and `node_modules` folders between sessions.

+Modify `./test/karm.conf.js` to use the `ChromeNoSandbox` configuration.

+Modify `./test/protractor.conf` to `chromeDockerConfig` configuration.

+You may also need to alter `package.json` to call `update-webdriver-90` if you get an error running `protractor` re an incorrect driver version.
+I.e.

+    "preprotractor": "$npm_execpath run update-webdriver-90",

+To start and connect to a Bash shell in the running container:

+	$ docker exec -it -w /webapp -e LANG=en_GB.UTF-8 -e LC_ALL=en_GB.UTF-8 \
+	trip-server_web_1 bash -il

+Then, in the container, run the tests:

+	$ cd /webapp
+	$ yarn
+	$ yarn run lint
+	$ yarn run test-single-run
+	$ yarn run protractor

+Alternatively, run the test directly from the host:

+	$ docker exec -it -w /webapp -e LANG=en_GB.UTF-8 -e LC_ALL=en_GB.UTF-8 \
+	trip-web yarn run protractor

+To connect to the datbase using `psql` within the container:

+	$ docker exec -it trip-server_postgis_1 bash -il
+	# su - postgres
+	$ id
+	$ psql -h postgis -d trip -U trip

+When prompted, enter the password from the connect string shown in `./trip-server/config.yaml` under the `db: uri:` entry.

 ## Quick Start Using [Vagrant][]

 This option provides a working example of the application running in a